piotrwicijowski/yazi-beets.yazi/docs/configuration.md

 beet -l <library> -d <directory> list -p
 ```

-A partial or empty override is unavailable, never uncollected.
 With an explicit `directory`, the plugin does not scan or invoke beets outside that root; its linemode is hidden there.

 ## Lookup cache

 Set `cache = true` only with an explicit `library` and `directory`.
-The in-memory cache is reused while the library database and its optional SQLite `-wal` sidecar retain their modification time and size.
-It is never persisted, failed lookups are never cached, and an explicit refresh always runs fresh lookups.
+The in-memory cache is invalidated when the library database or its optional SQLite `-wal` is modified.
+Cache is never persisted between yazi executions, and an explicit refresh always runs fresh lookups.

 Without explicit paths, `cache = true` leaves the usual fresh-lookup behavior in place because the effective library database path is unknown.